 Substance abuse and addiction are quite commonly tied to a person’s negative, impaired or abnormal emotions or mindsets.
 Despite the prevalence of these things within a person’s life, the individual may not be able to determine what specifically is causing the imbalance that manifests as harmful behaviors like addiction.
 DBT recognizes that these emotions begin with damaging thoughts that further manifest as destructive emotions.

-An addiction is characterized by compulsive behaviors that remain unchanged despite the presence of repetitive harm that arises from this drug-seeking and using behavior.
+Addiction is characterized by compulsive behaviors that remain unchanged despite the presence of repetitive harm that arises from this drug-seeking and user behavior.
 This results from and further perpetuates a vicious cycle—as a person strives to contend with these damaging emotions and behaviors, they begin to self-medicate with drugs or alcohol, which in turn promotes this self-destructive cycle of self-harm.
 Left unchecked, this chain of events builds bad behaviors, which creates more negative thoughts that begin the cycle anew.

 Negative, contorted or unfounded thoughts and emotions can prevent a person from healing and moving forward.
 Addiction is often rooted in behavioral issues that have been present in a person’s life for a prolonged period of time.
 DBT is a very active form of treatment, one that teaches and encourages a person to both be proactive in recognizing these detrimental and damaging patterns and proactive about establishing new behaviors and mindsets that foster positive growth and change.
 Your therapist will help you to determine what is driving these behaviors and how to change and cope with these oppressive influences without letting them cripple you with feelings of self-blame.